 Skip to main content

 All-wheel drive (AWD) is a general umbrella term for a car configuration that allows power delivery to all four wheels.
-Each carmaker has its own way of implementing AWD.
-Based on their design, some AWD systems are better than others.
-Some sedans adjust to AWD better than others as well.
-A chassis built specifically for AWD might have better response to simultaneous handling and power inputs than a rear or front-wheel-drive chassis.
-It just depends on the manufacturer.
+Each carmaker has its own way of implementing AWD, but some AWD systems are better than others.
 Here are some of the best AWD systems on the market and how they rank.

 Audi: OG of German AWD